 The Best Greek Islands to Visit for an Unforgettable Holiday

 Greece has more than 6,000 islands, and 227 of those are inhabited.
-With numbers like those, Plum Guide is ready to step in and help you pick the perfect island as the location for your upcoming holiday.
+With numbers like that, you're going to need some help, so we're ready to step in and help you pick the perfect island for your upcoming holiday.
+We would never expect you to make such a tricky decision alone, so here at Plum Guide we've put in extensive hard work to ensure that you have you all the information you need to make the right choice.
 Below is a guide to some of the most popular islands, all of which are waiting to receive you with a smile and an ice cold glass of wine, safe in the knowledge that you’re going to have the vacation of a lifetime.
 Here’s our choice of the best Greek islands to visit.

-Santorini is one of the best Greek islands to visit for a reason.
-It's famous, and not just for the huge volcanic eruption that happened several thousand years ago which moulded Santorini into the shape it is today.
-For those in Greece as a couple, there’s no better place to spend some time.
-Santorini’s gorgeous calderas are some of the best sights in the world to gaze at while you sip your morning coffee on your private terrace at this Plum Guide home (and maybe even take a dip in the plunge pool overlooking the exceptionally blue ocean to stay cool in the heat of the day).
+Santorini is one of the most appealing Greek islands for a reason - and it's not just famous for the huge volcanic eruption that happened several thousand years ago which moulded it into the shape it is today.
+For those in Greece with a partner, there’s no better place to spend some time.
+Santorini’s gorgeous calderas are some of the best sights in the world to gaze at while you sip your morning coffee on your private terrace, and where better to do that than at an exclusive Plum Guide home.

-If you grew up taking classic beach holidays where you sheltered from the wind under a cagoule and ate slightly sandy sandwiches for lunch, Rhodes will feel like a home from home for you.
-It’s the kind of destination that makes you want to break out your bucket and spade, set up shop on one of its famously long, sandy beaches and lay back and enjoy one of the 300 days of sunshine they enjoy a year here.
-If you’re sports-inclined (or even if you’re not) you can try out the mountain biking and windsurfing that this island is famous for.
+If you grew up taking classic beach holidays where you sheltered from the wind under a parasol and ate slightly sandy sandwiches for lunch, Rhodes will feel like a home from home for you.
+It’s the kind of destination that makes you want to break out your bucket and spade, set up shop on one of its famously long, sandy stretches, and enjoy one of the 300 days of sunshine they boast here every year.
+If you’re sports-inclined (or even if you’re not), you can try out the mountain biking and windsurfing that this island is famous for.